HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 To facilitate the removal of MLMD, the KFP server will now take on the burden of handling Artifacts, Dags, input resolution, and so on.

 See [artifacts.proto] for the Artifact server changes.
+A `v2beta1.ArtifactServiceClient` will be introduced to the launcher and driver to interact with this api.

 Instead of an MLMD client, the Driver and Launcher will include and leverage a `v2beta1.RunServiceClient` retrieved via `NewRunServiceClient()` in `backend/api/v2beta1`.